nuclius/liquidity/README.md

  the gas price is also expressed as a wei value

  - you can view the liquidity provider by mapping through the sources list and pulling the name from any fields with a proportion > 0

- - you can define a custom fee recipient that will recieve trading fees with res.orders[0].feeRecipientAddress